 Let’s say that you borrow 100 Rio Tinto shares via your broker and then sell them at the current market price of £40 – taking £4000 from the sale.
 It is worth noting that you would likely need to pay a fee to borrow a stock to short sell.
 The shares do fall in price as you predicted, down 200p to £38 per share, and you buy 100 shares back at the new, lower price, for £3800.
 You then return them to your broker to close the trade and keep the 200p difference per share.
 You would have made a £200 profit (minus any brokerage fees and dividend costs that are owed).

 However, if your prediction was wrong and Rio Tinto stock actually increased 200p, you might decide to close your trade to cut your losses.
 In that case, you’d have to buy the shares for 200p more than you sold them for – incurring a £200 loss (again before accounting for the borrowing costs and dividends that you would still need to pay).

 Derivatives are financial instruments that take their price from the underlying market.
 With derivatives, such as CFDs, you haven’t had to borrow shares from a broker – you are simply speculating on the market price rather than taking physical ownership of the asset.

-With this method, you won’t need to pay brokerage fees as you don’t take ownership of the underlying shares.
-With share CFDs, you are charged via commission.
+With either method, you won’t need to pay brokerage fees as you don’t take ownership of the underlying shares.
+With share CFDs are charged via commission.

 Let’s say you had chosen to short sell Rio Tinto shares via CFDs.
 Rio Tinto is trading at £40, which means that you could open a position to sell 100 share CFDs at £40 (factoring in a 0.10% commission charge), which would give you a market exposure of £4000.
 As CFDs are leveraged, you would not have to put up the full value of the trade, instead you would only need to put up a deposit – if the margin was 20%, you would put up £800.